 They're both covered in fur, walk on four legs, have whiskers and expressive tails, how different can your dog and cat possibly be?
 When it comes to nutrition and feeding, the answer is very different.
 Though there's no harm if your pup snags a bit of your cat's food, it's not healthy for him to eat cat food in the long run.

 You wouldn't consider your dog's diet appropriate for your best health because you're of a different species than him.
 The same is true for cats and dogs: They're two entirely different species with distinct nutritional needs.
 The Association of American Feed Control Officials establishes feeding guidelines for cats and dogs based on their unique nutritional needs.

 Given cat food's extra protein and fat content, it's little wonder your dog might prefer the cat's food to his.
 If your dog makes a habit of sneaking into the cat's food he's likely going to pack on some extra weight.
-You may not think an extra pound here or there will make a difference, but PetMD notes that even an extra couple of pounds can make a difference.
-Carrying extra weight can lead to a host of problems, including difficulty breathing, decreased stamina, high blood pressure, joint problems, diabetes, decreased immune system function, heat intolerance and liver disease.
+You may not think an extra pound here or there will make a difference, but with such a small body size, even an extra couple of pounds does make a difference.
+Carrying extra weight can lead to a host of problems, including difficulty breathing, decreased stamina, high blood pressure, joint problems, diabetes, decreased immune system function, heat intolerance, and liver disease.

 Another potential problem of eating cat food is the chance of gastrointestinal upset.
 If your dog sneaks into a bag of cat food and has his way with it, it likely won't kill him, but he may not feel well.
 The higher protein and fat content of cat food can wreak havoc on the canine gastrointestinal tract, potentially resulting in diarrhea or vomiting.